hotosm/hotosm-website/_programs/women-centered-disaster-resilience-in-small-islands-developing-states.markdown

 Quote: improving the well-being and increasing the agency and resilience of women and girls who live in SIDS by building their capacity to create, access, and use open map data <br>
 Project-objectives:
   Title: Proposed Program Goals & Objectives
+  Icon1: fa-regular fa-map
-  Objective1: " Grow mapping communities in SIDS"
+  Objective1: " Grow mapping communities"
   Objective1-highlight:
-  Objectives-title-1: '1.- Increase the presence of OpenStreetMap (OSM) and open-source communities in SIDS that are underrepresented and underserved in these fields.
+  Objectives-title-1: '1.- <strong>Increase the presence of OpenStreetMap (OSM) and open-source communities</strong> in SIDS that are underrepresented and underserved in these fields.
   <br><br>
-  2.- Women communities are trained in core map competencies e.g. project management, Geographic Information Systems mapping, mobile data collection, etc.
+  2.- <strong>Women communities are trained in core map competencies</strong> e.g. project management, Geographic Information Systems mapping, mobile data collection, etc.
   <br><br>
   3.- Open mapping champions and influencers (groups and individuals) are identified and strengthened'
+  Icon2: fa-solid fa-venus
   Objective2: "Women-centered capacity building"
   Objective2-highlight:
-  Objectives-title-2: "1.- Build out women-centered projects in small island developing states that are faced with disasters.
+  Objectives-title-2: "1.- <strong>Build out women-centered projects</strong> in small island developing states that are faced with disasters.
   <br><br>
   2.- Women communities in SIDS have the knowledge, tools, funding, and geo-data to implement and advocate for socio-economic change.
   <br><br>
   3.-Women in underrepresented groups in SIDS are connected to tools and are motivated to create geographical data and solutions.
   "
+  Icon3: fa-solid fa-users-line
   Objective3: " Peer-to-peer support"
   Objective3-highlight:
-  Objectives-title-3: "1.-  Women in SIDS share knowledge and lessons learned from within and across different regions.
+  Objectives-title-3: "1.- <strong>Women in SIDS share knowledge and lessons learned</strong> from within and across different regions.
   <br><br>
   2.- A diverse makeup of women community champions and partners are increasingly networked to each other sharing learning and knowledge.
   <br><br>
-  3.- Women communities in SIDS have an open dialogue and collaborate with local/global actors from all sectors.
+  3.- Women communities in SIDS have an <strong>open dialogue and collaborate with local/global actors from all sectors</strong>.
   "
 Approach-text: For 13 years, HOT has worked in collaboration with local communities to put the places they live on the world map.
 Our global community of 600K+ volunteers